2 dead as slow-moving storms flood roads across Oklahoma and Texas

 In the Dallas area, departures were grounded at Dallas Love Field and Dallas-Fort Worth International Airport for part of the day because of thunderstorms, according to the Federal Aviation Administration.
 Hundreds of flights were canceled at DFW International Airport and dozens more at Love Field, according to FlightAware.

 Tuesday night's powerful storm knocked out power to more than 425,000 customers in Pennsylvania and 40,000 in Ohio, according to PowerOutage.us.
 Neighboring states also reported thousands of outages.
-Nearly 300,000 Pennsylvania customers and about 27,000 in Ohio were without power late Wednesday.
+About 300,000 Pennsylvania customers and nearly 19,000 in Ohio were without power late Wednesday.

 A spokesperson for Pittsburgh-based Duquesne Light called the storm’s damage “unprecedented” for knocking out electricity for some 250,000 of its customers and toppling trees and snapping power poles.
 The utility was bringing in outside help to restore electricity, and outages could last a week, the spokesperson said.